School isolation rules in England likely to end in the autumn

 The latest figures on school attendance will be released by the Department for Education around noon on Tuesday.

-In an interview with the Daily Telegraph, Dame Rachel said the need for children to go in and out of isolation is “a really big issue” and is proving “incredibly frustrating” for pupils and teachers alike.
+In an interview with the Daily Telegraph, Dame Rachel said children needed to get back to normal.

-“With bubbles, I think everybody would like it if we could get back to normal, as soon as possible.
-Obviously we have to be safe, and we have to take advice, but it’s very, very restrictive,” she said.

 Dame Rachel said young people, who have seen their normal childhood disrupted in order to protect older people, are now struggling with their mental health.